 Galton’s seafood dishes have always turned heads.
 He has a knack of taking simple ingredients and pairing them with techniques and flavours that allow the flavours to remain pure whilst bringing a sense of fun to the occasion.
 Cooking seafood is an art and in this book, Galton shows you how to master it.

 Hook Line Sinker isn't a huge how-to reference guide, or a seafood bible to teach you everything about each fish in the sea.
 It's a very personal book featuring Galton's all-time favourite recipes, all of which have featured on his menu in some form over the years, but more importantly, are great to cook at home.

-Format: Paperback, with PVC jacket
+Format: Paperback with book jacket

 About Galton Blackiston

 Galton Blackiston has been chef patron at the Michelin-starred Morston Hall for 25 years.
 In 1999 the restaurant was awarded a Michelin star, an accolade it has retained ever since.